 Chapter One: Hopes & Dreams

-Anyone can search for a job.
 Embarking on your quest to find the ideal job can be both exciting and anxiety provoking.
-This booklet is designed to teach you essential employment tools (skills), empowering you to polish your professionalism.
-Hopefully land a job you want.
+My booklet is designed to teach you essential employment skills, empowering you to polish your professionalism and land a job you want.

-I took time to write out these essential employment tools because until I mastered them, my job search was futile.
-However, as I gathered my employment tools and became more familiar with them, I became more skilled in knowing when and how to use them.
-My newly developing skills increased my confidence.
+Until I mastered these essential employment skills (which I will refer to as “tools”), my job search proved futile.
+However, as I became more skilled in knowing when and how to use these tools, my newly developing skills increased my confidence.
 The more confident I felt, the less overwhelming searching for a job became.
 Hopefully these employment tools will allow you to calm anxiety, focusing entirely on the exciting opportunities ahead.

 Daring to dream working at your ideal job requires answering a couple questions to help you better visualize what kind of job you want.

-What is the difference between getting a job to simply put food on the table/pay the bills and one which will allow you to provide for essential needs while leading to an even better job?
+What is the difference between getting a job to simply pay the bills and one which will allow you to provide for essential needs while leading to an even better job?

-One day I was reading Dr. Seligman’s book, “Flourish” in which he explains this concept of Learned Helplessness and then teaches how to move past it.
+One day I was reading Dr. Seligman’s book Flourish, in which he explains learned helplessness and how to move past it.
 He described a simple exercise which improved the authentic happiness of those who diligently completed the simple assignment for 90 days.
-He said that on a scale of 1-10, with 1 being severely depressed and 10 being exceptionally confident and satisfied with life, even those who met the criteria for major depressive disorder, improved three points by completing the “What went well and Why” exercise.
+On a scale of 1-10, with 1 being severely depressed and 10 being exceptionally confident and satisfied with life, even those who met the criteria for major depressive disorder, improved three points by completing the “What Went Well and Why” exercise.

+Each day I was able to see more tiny things going right in my life.
 After two weeks it took about 30 minutes to come up with three things and explain WHY each thing went well.
-After a month, I could come up with 3 things in about 5 minutes.
-After 6 weeks I could come up with 5-8 things that went well with an explanation as to why they went well in 10 minutes.
-After 3 months, I filled a page of all the things going well with an explanation as to why–daily.
+After three months, I filled a page each day of all the things going well with an explanation as to why.
 It wasn’t that my circumstances had changed, they really hadn’t.
-The exercise began enabling me to recognize things I would have never even recognized as having gone “well,” were actually counted as genuinely feeling like they went well.
+Rather, the exercise began enabling me to recognize things I would have never even recognized as having gone “well.”

 By the end of the third month, I felt different.
 I felt a little more confident.
 The confidence started coming as I realized many things I wrote down actually went well because I made them happen.
 That gave me a boost.